Apply for a blue card or exemption card

 Once downloaded, you will need to write your CRN on the form.
 Our paper forms have instructions on how to complete the application.
-You will be required to submit a certified copy of either your ID or CRN letter with your application.
+You will need to submit a certified copy of either your ID or CRN letter with your application.

 Processing and approval times may take longer for paper applications.

 If you apply online, you should allow 5 business days for your application to be processed.

 If you submit your application via post, email, fax or our scan and upload system, it may take longer for us to process.